stachuman/boox-template-generator/TUTORIAL.md

 **Adding Anchors:**

 **1. Add Anchor Widget**
-- In your master page, add an "Anchor" widget
+- In your page design (Step 1), add an "Anchor" widget
 - Position doesn't matter - anchors are invisible
 - Usually put them at the top of the page